juju/docs/1192-using-the-aws-integrator-charm-tutorial.md

 The `trust` command grants 'aws-integrator' access to the credential used in the `bootstrap` command.
 This charm acts as a proxy for the Juju machines, acting as Kubernetes nodes, to create and attach dynamic storage volumes in the AWS backing cloud.

 [note type=caution]
-When a cluster is not built, but merely added, such as one originating from a public Kubernetes service like Azure's AKS or Google's GKE, then an integrator charm is not required.
-Ready-made clusters have storage built in.
+When using a managed Kubernetes service like Azure's AKS or Google's GKE, using an integrator charm is not required.
+These Kubernetes clusters have storage built in.
 [/note]

 It will take about ten minutes to arrive at a stable `status` command output: